In This Article

 7. Copyright Infringement

 These copyrighted violations caused massive financial loss to the creator.
-But there are now strict laws against them for its restriction.
+But there are now strict laws against them for their restriction.

 8. Payment Card Fraud